musaalif6969/IDM-Registration-Utility/README.md

 Crack and Unoficial vertion contains Virus and trojans, you can download official IDM and register it via this py script.
 <img src="https://raw.githubusercontent.com/musaalif6969/IDM-Registered-Version/main/idm.png" alt="IDM Logo" width="20" height="18">
 ## Additional Resources
-- If you have any concerns about the IDM Registration Utility, you can use [VirusTotal](https://www.virustotal.com) to scan the executable file for peace of mind.
+- If you have any concerns about the IDM Utility, you can use [VirusTotal](https://www.virustotal.com) to scan the executable file for peace of mind.
 <br>
 Herse the Report <br>
 <a href="https://www.virustotal.com/gui/file/6ee0630168046a59382c17cc230cf667853858b6a1fc848b3dd118869f729cdf" target="_blank">